faddat/fsaf-report/README.md

 And I think we have good reason to be afraid.

-That is why I mentioned that fear in [Cosmos Hub Proposal 787](https://www.mintscan.io/cosmos/proposals/787), which I authored.
+That is why I mentioned that fear in [Cosmos Hub Proposal 787: Formally request full financial transparency from Interchain Foundation](https://www.mintscan.io/cosmos/proposals/787), which I authored.

 In fact, the only reason I'm making this report is because I think that it is less risky to speak now, and speak fully, than to simply walk away.

 ## Incidents